Best time to visit Lanzarote

 A one-week trip to Lanzarote is very good to get to know the island; however, if you have fewer days, don’t worry.
 You can still make a good route through Lanzarote for 4 days or so.
 You will only have to reduce the number of places to visit or increase the pace of your trip.

-As I just mentioned, there are many places to see in Lanzarote.
+As I just mentioned, there are many places to visit in Lanzarote.
 The island draws attention for its deserted and volcanic landscapes.
 Timanfaya National Park is on of Lanzarote’s main tourist attraction.

 Another reason why Lanzarote is worth visiting is because it hosts incredible beaches, charming towns, surprising viewpoints and the works of César Manrique, scattered throughout the island.
 In addition, the free and wild atmosphere that the island offers will completely captivate you.